-With the Fourth of July so close, I'm looking forward to using this sauce along with my grilled favorites.
+With the Memorial Day so close, I'm looking forward to using this sauce along with my grilled favorites.

 This great barbecue sauce was a favorite around our house.
 My mother-in-law preferred a hot dog grilled until it was black, but I'm partial to a good barbecued meat such as chipped ham, pulled pork or even a steak marinated in this sauce.

 Although I normally made this sauce on the stove top, this is also a great recipe to be made in the crock pot.

 - dash cayenne